Frequently Asked Questions

 Courses in theater, dance, and media offered at the Harvard Summer School may count for concentration credit with the approval of the Director of Undergraduate Studies (DUS).
 Courses approved for Harvard College study abroad credit by the Office of International Education will be considered for concentration credit in Theater, Dance & Media with the approval of the DUS.
 Students should confer with the DUS before leaving for their study abroad and present course syllabi and relevant written work upon return.

-Yes, concentrators may count one Freshman Seminar toward their degree requirements.
+Yes, concentrators may count one First Year Seminar toward their degree requirements.
+View First Year Seminars here and TDM's Course List here.

 No, there is no audition process or separate application process to study Theater, Dance & Media.
 Students declare their concentration in the fall of their sophomore year.